zju3dv/4K4D/readme.md

 ### Running Instant-NGP+T

 We extend Instant-NGP to be time-aware, as a baseline method.
-With the data preparation completed, we've got a `images` folder and a pair of `intri.yml` and `extri.yml` files, we can run the l3mhet model.
+With the data preparation completed, we've got a `images` folder and a pair of `intri.yml` and `extri.yml` files, and we can run the l3mhet model.
 Note that this model is not built for dynamic scenes, we train it here mainly for extracting initialization point clouds and computing a tighter bounding box.
 Similar procedures can be applied to other datasets if such initialization is required.